freeeve/neo4j/community/cypher/spec-suite-tools/README.md

   skip scenario in all configurations.
 Avoid if possible!
 - `@ignore:parallel-runtime`, `@ignore:cypher-5`, `@ignore:db-format-multiversion`... -
   skip scenario in specific configuration.
 Avoid if possible!
-- External scenarios (the TCK ones from open cypher) don't have the required tags, so they are loaded from `tck-tags.txt`.

 ## Extending the API